artis101/react-i18nify-lite/README.md

 ## Getting started

-Start by loading the translations and locale to be used:
+Start by loading setting translations and locale to be used:

 ```javascript
 const I18n = require('react-i18nify').I18n;